SleipnirGroup/Choreo/docs/choreolib/samples.md

 # Samples

 ChoreoLib supports swerve and differential drive systems.
-The only usage difference between using swerve and differential is the type of the sample used.
+The only usage difference between using swerve and differential is the type of sample used.

 ## Swerve Drive